Director of Policy & Advocacy

 - Demonstrated understanding or lived experience of issues of importance to people from culturally and linguistically diverse (CALD) backgrounds.

-- Comprehensive understanding of and the ability to articulate to staff the elements required in the policy development process, and in the production of policy products (such as submissions, reports, discussion/issues papers etc…).
+- Comprehensive expertise in policy development process, and in the production of policy products (such as submissions, reports, discussion/issues papers etc…) and demonstrated successful advocacy.

 - Excellent written and oral communication skills, including the capacity to adapt to the needs of a range of audiences, including people from CALD backgrounds.